-Worksheet updated on July 25th, 2018
+Worksheet updated on July 2nd, 2019

 About This Worksheet

-For example, someone who is crunching numbers all day in the office may decide to make it a point to read a comic with their lunch to lighten their mood before returning to their work.
-These little things can make a huge difference in their overall mood and stress levels!
+For example, someone who is crunching numbers all day in the office may benefit from reading a comic during their lunch hour to lighten their mood before returning to their work.
+Little things like this can make a huge difference in a client’s overall mood and stress levels!